wkelongws/HadoopTraining/README.md

 * understand how MapReduce works and run your own MapReduce program written in python using Hadoop streaming utility;
 * write you own PIG script to solve data processing problems in your class project and future research.

+**Updated Feb 16 10:00am:**

+{

+The user names we used before (user1 , user2, ...., user 15) don't have access the the public HDFS space.
+We created one new account in the test cluster just functioning as the "team" in the main cluster for this lecture.
+So in this lecture everybody should use username: **class** and password: **hadoop** to login to any of the three machines: **10.29.19.6**, **10.29.19.10** and **10.29.19.11**.
+I would recommend: **user 1-7 use 10.29.19.6, user 8-14 use 10.29.19.10 and the rest use 10.29.19.11**.

+Then after logging in if you check what's in HDFS now by typing "hdfs dfs -ls", you should see the folder "data_CE650C" which contains all the sample datasets we gona use for in-class exercises.

+}

 ###Here are something you need to prepare before the class:

 [//]: # (Image References)